 The details of an individual will be removed from the SCR once they no longer work or volunteer at the school.

 34. Review

-This Policy is subject to ongoing review; however, will be reviewed no later than September 2024.
-All staff will receive a copy of this policy.
+This Policy is subject to ongoing review; however, will be reviewed no later than September 2025.
+All staff have received access to a copy of this policy.

 35. Key Contacts, Roles and Training